-What artwork are you currently working on?
-Which objects have you been creating in the last few days and which Dippel are you going to create next?
+What artwork are you working on right now?
+What objects have you created in the last few days and which dip will you create next?

 Tell us something about the “unsuccessful” work.
 In the beginning, Dippel must have broken or didn’t turn out the way you had imagined.
 And I think especially with pottery things can break or not take the desired shape when fired.
 But you also learn from it as an artist and craftsman.
 How was that for you?

 Especially at the beginning some bangles burst while burning, which happens when I work too fast and the clay hasn’t dried properly.
 That’s hard, because I open the lid of the clay kiln and see how a week’s work in the kiln has exploded.
 Then you have to go back and do better.
 Patience is an important quality that my pottery can practice well.
 I also ripped a few mugs and plates while drying because I formed them too wet or too thin.
 In the meantime I know what thickness I simply need from my pottery.
 As with many things in life, it is a matter of practice.
 How the sound behaves and what workflow I need then also depends on the weather.
 In the last very hot days, for example, the clay dries off incredibly quickly.

 You are currently in the process of initiating an art festival.
 Tell us a bit more about the concept of the event and your idea of this creative coming together.